 - Roll dough ball into cinnamon sugar.

-- Place 2 inches apart on baking sheet.
+- Place 2 inches apart on baking sheet or cookie sheet.

 - Bake for 8-12 minutes.
-NOTE: If using dough that is smaller than 1½ tbsp, bake cookies less.
+NOTE: If using dough that is smaller than 1½ tablespoons, bake cookies less.

 If you’ve made THIS recipe, leave a comment.
 Commenting helps others decide if this is a recipe they can make at home and will like.